 The CFO element indicates the reporting ISTAs carrier frequency offset with respect to the RSTA.
 The CFO element is a 2 octets long signed integer in two’s-complements format indicating the CFO in units of 0.01 ppm.

+The More & N Timestamp Measurement Reports field is defined as depicted in Figure 9-1023b. (#1510)